avorus-soft/avorus/README.md

 # Avorus

+## Quick Start

+For installation details, refer to the [Installation Guide](docs/install/README.md).

+## Additional Documentation

+For setting up individual components such as NetBox and probes, see the respective sections within the [docs/](docs) directory.

 ## Introduction

 Avorus is a comprehensive software suite designed to bring advanced control and oversight to networked AV and digital media infrastructures.
 Crafted with attention to detail and a focus on functionality, Avorus addresses the technical demands of managing sizable installations with ease and precision.